kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

-# Integration of the knative based function controller
+# Integration of the Knative-based function controller

 ## Introduction

-One of the main features of kyma is its ability to run serverless functions.
-Currently the functions provider in Kyma is the open source project [kubeless](https://github.com/kubeless/kubeless).
-With the focus shift towards knative, Kubeless will be replaced with a functions runtime controller (called `function-controller` from here on) that is the provider of a [Knative](https://github.com/knative) based functions (called `knative-functions` from here on).
+One of the main features of Kyma is its ability to run serverless functions.
+Currently, the open-source project [Kubeless](https://github.com/kubeless/kubeless) is the functions provider in Kyma.
+However, the focus shift towards Knative assumes replacing Kubeless with a functions runtime controller (function-controller).
+This function controller provides [Knative](https://github.com/knative)-based functions (knative-functions).

-The migration to a new functions provider should provide a similar user experience as with the currently available kubeless runtime.
-This includes UI based CRUD operations for the functions as well as monitoring, alerting and  backup / restore.
+The migration to a new functions provider should ensure a similar user experience as the currently available Kubeless runtime does.
+This includes UI based CRUD operations for the functions, as well as monitoring, alerting, and backup and restore.

 ## Features

 ### Current Features

 - As a developer, I want to provide my code as a function of a certain language and runtime to be deployed.
-- As a developer, I want to specify the packages/library dependencies of my code so that it's available for my code.
+- As a developer, I want to specify the packages and library dependencies available for my code.
-- As a developer, I want to be able to provide arbitrary environment variables as name, value pairs to be available for use inside my function.
+- As a developer, I want to be able to provide arbitrary environment variables, such as name or value pairs to use them inside my function.
-- As a developer, I want to create a `Service Binding` to a `Service Instance` that is provisioned inside my namespace.
+- As a developer, I want to create a Service Binding to a Service Instance provisioned in my Namespace.
-- As a developer, I want to add configure my function to be triggered via an event from an application bound to my namespace.
+- As a developer, I want to configure my function so that it can be triggered by an Event coming from an application bound to my Namespace.
-- As a developer, I want to expose my function via `http` & `https` with the option to add a token based authentication.
+- As a developer, I want to expose my function via HTTP and HTTPS with the option to add a token-based authentication.
 - As a developer, I want to be able to choose different runtimes for my function.

-### New Features
+### New features

 - As a developer, I want to debug my functions
 - As a developer, I want to define enable and disable scale to zero as well as specify the scale to zero grace period.
 - As a developer, I want to view the status of my function.

-## Proposed Solution
+## Proposed solution

 ### Overview
-We are proposing introducing the following changes:
+We suggest introducing the following changes:

-1. A new `Function` CRD and `function-controller` component.
+1. Add a new Function CRD and `function-controller` component.
 2. Bundle [Tekton Pipelines](https://github.com/tektoncd/pipeline/) and [Knative Serving](https://github.com/knative/serving) as Kyma modules.
-3. Bundle a docker registry inside Kyma for hosting function images.
+3. Bundle a Docker registry inside Kyma for hosting function images.
 4. Adding GraphQL layer support.
-5. Updating the UI with a new Microfrontend Functions section that leverages all new functionality.
+5. Updating the UI with a new **Microfrontend Functions** section that leverages all new functionality.

 ### Function CRD

 #### CRD Definition

-The new `Function` CRD gives the user a way to define how to turn his source code into a running container inside Kyma.
-That source code is conventionally a single function running inside a specific execution environment (aka runtime).
-This is an example of the minimum set of fields you need to successfully define your function.
+The new Function CRD allows you to define how to turn the source code into a running container inside Kyma.
+That source code is conventionally a single function running inside a specific execution environment (runtime).
+This is an example of the minimal set of fields you need to successfully define your function.

 ```YAML
 apiVersion: serverless.kyma-project.io/v1alpha1